BootyBayLabs/Turtle_ShopUI/README.md

 A collection of authentic, archived WoW UI addons from Turtle WoW  client.

 ## Overview
-This repository stores original, legacy UI scripts and interfaces extracted from the **Turtle WoW client**, primarily from the **2022 era**.
+This repository stores original, legacy UI scripts and interfaces extracted from the **Turtle WoW client**, primarily from the **2022 era2026**.
 These files are preserved for research, restoration, and development reference.

 ## Included Addons
 - **StaticPopup2**: Core UI popup framework for Turtle WoW